unrival-protocol/documentation/source/whitepaper.rst

 Abstract
 --------

 Unrival is a protocol that enables its users (agents) to cooperate more effectively on accomplishing common goals, or to become aware of them when surface-level conflicts appear more imminent.
 Agents communicate their intentions via a set of shared objects that constitute bottom-up, composable building blocks for maintaining complex social and economic relationships founded on mutual understanding and accountability.
 These objects are not mere mental or social constructs - they have a physical existence as data that agents can interface with via client applications.

+**UNIVERSAL FEEDBACK**

 Any thing about which certain properties can be confirmed or denied by third parties (be they humans or computer programs) is an eligible Unrival object.
-This may leave out some things, such as first-person experiences, inherently unfalsifiable claims, and so on, but most things are included;  in particular, those things with compromised credibility as of late, upon which many people may nonetheless come to depend, such as political parties, medicines, lawyers, etc.  The credibility of these things can be asserted by their proponents, and confirmed or denied by the agents who experience them first hand.
+This may leave out some things, such as first-person experiences or inherently unfalsifiable claims, but most things are included;  in particular, those things with compromised credibility as of late, upon which many people may nonetheless come to depend, such as political parties, medicines, lawyers, etc (in short, things for which honest, accurate feedback is both important and hard to come by).

+The credibility of these things can be asserted by their proponents, and confirmed or denied by the agents who experience them first hand.
 Furthermore, these claims and the corresponding assessments thereof are accessible to all agents.
-Of course, if the problem of eliciting honest feedback can be solved for objects like the above, the solution will also apply to the conventional subjects of rating systems, like books, films, restaurants, etc.
+Of course, if the problem of eliciting and hosting honest feedback can be solved for objects like the above, the solution will also apply to the conventional subjects of rating systems, like books, films, restaurants, etc.

+**RECTIFICATION OF NAMES**

 Properties that can be validated or checked are not limited to credibility scores.
 More broadly, Unrival can be seen as a way of ensuring that data located at distinct addresses within a network will satisfy certain conditions.
-It includes a namespace system for binding natural language references to these addresses.
+It also includes a namespace system for binding natural language references to these addresses.
 This is intended to ensure that natural language, which has more potential for abuse than constricted/constructed language, can also benefit from built in validation.
-In a nod to ancient Chinese philosophy, it's also meant as a technological strategy for `rectifying names <https://en.wikipedia.org/wiki/Rectification_of_names>`_.
+(Incidentally, this can also be seen as a technological strategy for `rectifying names <https://en.wikipedia.org/wiki/Rectification_of_names>`_ à la Confucius).

+**IMPLEMENTATION**

 The protocol itself can be stated as `a set of guidelines <protocol.html>`_, which are open to interpretation as far as technological implementation goes.
 We describe one implementation in this document, but it is by no means definitive.

 Overview
 --------